+Tropical Tornadoes

-Tropical Tornadoes From the Storm Prediction Center (SPC)
+From the Storm Prediction Center (SPC)

-- An Enhanced Risk (level 3 of 5) for Severe Weather is being outlooked in far Northeast Florida today with a Slight Risk (level 2 of 5) across the Northern Peninsula southward to Lake Okeechobee and a Marginal Risk (level 1 of 4) along the Big Bend, Southeast Florida, and the Keys. - Isolated tropical tornadoes are possible within outer bands of Hurricane Helene today and Thursday as outer rainbands from Helene extend along the Peninsula and Big Bend Coast. - The greatest tropical tornado threat will exist along and to the east of the eventual path. - Tornado Watch #683 is in effect across North and Central Florida until 8:00 PM EDT this evening.
+- An Enhanced Risk (level 3 of 5) for Severe Weather is being outlooked in far Northeast Florida today with a Slight Risk (level 2 of 5) across the Northern Peninsula southward to Lake Okeechobee and a Marginal Risk (level 1 of 4) along the Big Bend, Southeast Florida, and the Keys. - Isolated tropical tornadoes are possible within outer bands of Hurricane Helene today and Thursday as outer rainbands from Helene extend along the Peninsula and Big Bend Coast. - The greatest tropical tornado threat will exist along and to the east of the eventual path. - Tornado Watches #683 and #685 are in effect across North and Central Florida until 8:00 PM EDT and 10:00 PM EDT/9:00 PM CDT, respectively this evening.
 Several tornadoes are likely as conditions will become increasingly favorable for tornadoes across the Peninsula as Helene strengthening and continues moving north-northeastward.